25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 There are 7 primitive data types in JavaScript:

-1. **Number**: Floating point numbers for both decimals and integers.
+1. **Number**: Floating point numbers for both decimals and integers

    ```javascript
    let n = 123;